ginow/react-codevolution/README.md

 - No need to remember bind event handlers in class components
 - HOC and render props helps to reuse stateful component logic but code is harder to follow
 - Data fetching and subscribing to events related code is organised in one place

+### Rules of Hooks

+- Call only at top level, not in loops, conditions or nested functions
+- Call only from React functions, not js function